 6. Innovation and Creativity Goals

-According to a 2019 Boston Consulting Group report, 60% of high-performing companies prioritize innovation goals, which contribute significantly to long-term growth.
+According to Boston in year 2019, Consulting Group report, 60% of high-performing companies prioritize innovation goals, which contribute significantly to long-term growth.

 1. Identify Areas for Innovation: Define specific areas where creativity adds value.